petioptrv/obsidian-sync/README.md

 If a given note has been modified in both apps, Anki takes precedence.
-This is because the add-on uses last-modified timestamp for Obsidian files to determine if a note has been recently modified.
-If iCloud is used to sync Obsidian files, then off-loading and re-downloading iCloud files updates their last-modified timestamps.
-This makes them appear to be recently modified even if that's not the case.
+This is because the add-on uses last-modified timestamp for Obsidian files to determine if a note has been recently modified and this has unintended effects when using iCloud sync (see the [iCloud section](#icloud-sync) of the limitations for more details).

 The add-on treats spaced repetition system (SRS) notes (i.e. Anki notes) as first-class citizens and creates one Obsidian note per SRS note in Anki.
 That said SRS notes can